Marco-Consoloni/axiomatic-design-dataset/README.md

-# Axiomatic Design (AXD) Dataset
+# Axiomatic Design Dataset

 This repository releases a manually annotated dataset, curated by domain experts, and introduced in the following published work: *"Giordano, V., Consoloni, M., Losanno, M., Chiarello, F., & Fantoni, G. (2025).
 Decoding the grammar of design theory for large language models: the case of axiomatic design theory.
 Proceedings of the Design Society, 5, 1121–1130.* https://doi.org/10.1017/pds.2025.10126"

 ## Dataset Description

-The dataset focuses on the annotation of Axiomatic Design (AD) elements, specifically Functional Requirements (FRs) and Design Parameters (DPs), as defined in Suh’s Axiomatic Design theory (Suh, 2001).
+The dataset focuses on the annotation of Axiomatic Design (AXD) elements, specifically Functional Requirements (FRs) and Design Parameters (DPs), as defined in Suh’s Axiomatic Design theory (Suh, 2001).
 For further details on the theory, see: https://www.axiomaticdesign.com/technology/axiomatic-design-advances-and-applications/

 The dataset supports both sentence-level classification and word-level named entity recognition (NER) tasks.